 Noticing a shift in attention

 How do you know attention has shifted?
 Initially, you may only notice after some time that your attention is no longer on your breath.
-However, often out of the blue, you suddenly realise your thoughts are elsewhere or focused on a noise in your environment.
+However, often out of the blue, you suddenly realise your thoughts are elsewhere or focused on noise in your environment.
 You realise this due to your natural faculty of memory and awareness.

 This is a crucial point.
 Since you are simultaneously training your awareness and attention, if your attention falters but your awareness picks up on this, you can then bolster and refocus your attention.